edno/codeception-gherkin-param/README.md

 ## Configuration

-The version 2.x introduces two configuration parameters for customizing runtime behaviour when the scenario parameters are invalid or not initialized (see #23 and #26).
+The version 2 introduces two new configuration parameters for customizing runtime behaviour when the scenario parameters are invalid or not initialized (see PR#23 and PR#26).

 > By default **GherkinParam**  behaviour is to keep the parameter string unchanged when the replacement value for a parameter cannot be found, ie the parameter does not exist or is not accessible.